Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

 We present some preliminary analysis of our method.
 Similar to the standard trust-region method, the optimality conditions of \eqref{eq.newTR} are provided as follows. \begin{lemma} The direction $\dk$ is the solution of \eqref{eq.newTR} if and only if there exists a dual multiplier $\lambda_k \geq 0 $ such that

-\end{lemma} The results are directly obtained from Theorem 4.1 in \cite{nocedal1999numerical}, and we omit the proof here.
+\end{lemma} The results are directly obtained from Theorem 4.1 in \citet{nocedal1999numerical}, and we omit the proof for succinctness.
 In the remaining part of this paper, we use $(\dk,\lambda_k)$ to denote the primal-dual solution pair of the subproblem at iteration $k$.
-Accounting for the optimality condition \eqref{eq.optcond primal}-\eqref{eq.optcond secondorder}, we could establish the following lemmas, which provide an estimation for the objective function value and the gradient norm at the next iterate. \begin{lemma} Suppose that \autoref{assm.lipschitz} holds and $(d_k, \lambda_k)$ satisfies the optimal condition \eqref{eq.optcond primal}-\eqref{eq.optcond secondorder}, we have
+Accounting for the optimality conditions \eqref{eq.optcond primal}-\eqref{eq.optcond secondorder}, we could establish the following lemmas, which provide an estimation for the objective function and the gradient norm at the next iterate. \begin{lemma} Suppose that \autoref{assm.lipschitz} holds and $(d_k, \lambda_k)$ satisfies the optimal conditions \eqref{eq.optcond primal}-\eqref{eq.optcond secondorder}, we have